History 118 - U.S. History 1865 to Present » Summer 2021 » Unit Test 3

 President Truman’s veto of the McCarran-Walter Act of 1952 was based largely on:

-D. his objection that congress did not keep quotas in place.
+C. his objection that congress did not go far enough in banning immigration altogether.

 Question #4